securefolderfs-community/SecureFolderFS/README.md

 ### 4. Clone the repository

 > [!WARNING]
-> Ensure that you initialise and update the required submodules when cloning SecureFolderFS.
+> Ensure that you initialize and update the required submodules when cloning SecureFolderFS.
 > Otherwise, you will run into issues as SecureFolderFS will not have all the dependencies it needs to build.

 ```bash